-Establishing guardianship is a legal process, and we have guided many of our clients to understand the family’s options regarding guardianship, what steps to take before applying for guardianship, and the forms of guardianship – general or plenary guardianship, or limited guardianship.
+Establishing guardianship is a legal process, and we have guided many of our clients to understand the family’s options regarding legal guardians, what steps to take before applying for legal guardians, and the forms of legal guardians – general or plenary guardianship, or limited guardianship.

 Frequently Asked New Jersey Guardianship Questions

 What is a guardianship?